North Tamborine, Queensland: Geography

+Prior 2008, it was part of the Beaudesert Shire, in the Gold Coast hinterland.

 History

+Land in Tambourine North was first sold in 1875, with the first settler being John O' Callaghan.

+Sugar-growing began in 1885, but soon after, a flood hit, which halted the industry.

 Many early settlers grew maize and grazed dairy cattle.
 The first guesthouse on the mountain was opened in 1889.

+The town was connected by rail in 1915; the line closed in 1936.

 A tourist road to the mountain was completed in 1924.
 The road brought visitors to the area and the North Tamborine village became the centre for social and business activities.
 North Tamborine Post Office opened by 1922.

 A section of Tamborine National Park known as The Knoll protects forests found in the north of the suburb.

 Formerly a suburb in its own right, in 1997, North Tamborine was merged with other former suburbs Eagle Heights and Mount Tamborine to create the larger locality of Tamborine Mountain.

 Heritage listings

 North Tamborine has a number of heritage-listed sites, including: